 As the weights at age vary over the time period of the model it is necessary to determine what population parameters should be used in defining the virgin biomass.
-The 1989-04 length-at-age data give greater weights-at-age than the 1975-79 data.
+The 1989-2004 length-at-age data give greater weights-at-age than the 1975-79 data.
 It was inferred that these increased growth rates were a result of density dependence rather than of a positive relationship with mean water temperature.
-The WG agreed that virgin stock biomass ( $B_0$ ) should therefore be defined as that resulting from mean recruitment and the 1975-79 mean weights-at-age and is equal to the modelled 1931 biomass.
+The WG agreed that virgin stock biomass (B_0) should therefore be defined as that resulting from mean recruitment and the 1975-79 mean weights-at-age and is equal to the modelled 1931 biomass.

 The model estimates of natural mortality were 0.051 and 0.054, depending on which level of recreational catch was assumed.
-These estimates are lower than the value (0.075) assumed in previous SNA 8 assessments, based on the catch-at-age data collected in the 1970's, but analysed independent of the assessment model.
+These estimates are lower than the value (0.075) assumed in previous SNA 8 assessments, based on the catch-at-age data collected in the 1970s, but analysed independently of the assessment model.
 The model fit to the observations was significantly improved when estimating natural mortality compared to a model fit when assuming a fixed value of 0.075.
 The effect of lower estimates of natural mortality is to reduce the estimates of mean recruitment and the stock productivity.

-The mean of the posterior distributions and 90% credible intervals for $B_0$ and $B{04}$ are shown in Table 25 for the alternative runs.
-A higher $B_0$ estimate was obtained for the run that assumed higher recreational catch (R600), but stock status was similar.
-This range for $B_0$ is not considered to adequately describe the full uncertainty in $B_0$ for a number of reasons:
+The mean of the posterior distributions and 90% credible intervals for B_0 and B{04} are shown in Table 25 for the alternative runs.
+A higher B_0 estimate was obtained for the run that assumed higher recreational catch (R600), but stock status was similar.
+This range for B_0 is not considered to adequately describe the full uncertainty in B_0 for a number of reasons:

-- the model may be described as a "total catch history model", so the time series of historical catches strongly determines the estimate of $B_0$ .
-The alternative recreational catch history resulted in a higher estimate of $B_0$ but with similar levels of uncertainty.
+- the model may be described as a "total catch history model", so the time series of historical catches strongly determines the estimate of B_0 .
+The alternative recreational catch history resulted in a higher estimate of B_0 but with similar levels of uncertainty.
 There is further substantial uncertainty in the assumed catch history for Japanese longline catch, commercial catch overruns and the pattern of recreational catches. - There are a large number of observations to which the model was fitted over the period 1974 to 2004.
-Amongst these the catch-at-age data in the 1970's has moderate leverage on the estimates of $R_0$ and M. An evident constraint on the model biomass is that it remains above zero in the mid-1980s while at the same time fits the absolute abundance estimates from the later tagging programmes.
+Amongst these the catch-at-age data in the 1970s has moderate leverage on the estimates of R_0 and M. An evident constraint on the model biomass is that it remains above zero in the mid-1980s while at the same time fits the absolute abundance estimates from the later tagging programmes.
 Throughout this period, 1986 to 1990, there was strong agreement in the model fit to six of the data types.
-The model fits to these data serves to constrain the estimates of $R_0$ and M, and, hence, $R_0$ . - The model trajectory differed somewhat from the recent CPUE index.
+The model fits to these data serves to constrain the estimates of R_0 and M, and, hence, B_0 . - The model trajectory differed somewhat from the recent CPUE index.
 However the observed indices were within a narrow range (0.9 to 1.2) and the fit was consistent with the CV's.

-Table 25: Mean of posterior distributions of biomass for the SNA 8 model using recreational catch levels of 300 t (R300) and 600 t (R600). $B{\theta}$ is virgin stock biomass. $B{\theta 4}$ is the start of year biomass for 2003-04, and $B{\theta 4}/B{\theta}$ is the ratio of 2003-04 biomass to $B{\theta}$ .
+Table 32: Mean of posterior distributions of biomass for the SNA 8 model using recreational catch levels of 300 t (R300) and 600 t (R600).
+B_0 is virgin stock biomass.
+B{04} is the start of year biomass for 2003-04, and B{04}/B_0 is the ratio of 2003-04 biomass to B_0 .
 The 90% credible intervals were derived from the marginal posterior distributions for the Base case.
 The biomass units are 1000 t.

-Model run $B_0$ 5% 95% $B{04}$ 5% 95% $B{04}/B{0}$ 5% 95% R300 110 108 112 10.8 8.5 13.4 9.8% 7.8% 12.1% R600 117 114 119 11.7 9.2 14.6 10.0% 8.0% 12.5%
+Model run B_0 5% 95% B{04} 5% 95% B{04}/B{0} 5% 95% R300 110 108 112 10.8 8.5 13.4 9.8% 7.8% 12.1% R600 117 114 119 11.7 9.2 14.6 10.0% 8.0% 12.5%